MGatner/homebrew-caskage/README.md

 The cask must first already be installed on the system.
 Using [cyberduck](https://formulae.brew.sh/cask/cyberduck) as an example:

-`brew caskage cyberduck`
+`brew cask pkg cyberduck`

 WIP

 ## Installing it

-`brew-caskage` is available from this [formulae tap](https://github.com/mgatner/homebrew-caskage).
+`brewcask-pkg` is available from this [formulae tap](https://github.com/mgatner/homebrew-caskage).
 Add the tap:

-`brew tap mgatner/caskage`
+`brew tap mgatner/caskpkg`

 Then install as any other formula:

-`brew install brew-caskage`
+`brew install brew-caskpkg`

 ## Extras

-You can also define a custom identifier prefix in the reverse-domain convention with the `--identifier-prefix` option, e.g. `brew caskage --identifier-prefix io.cyberduck cyberduck`.
+You can also define a custom identifier prefix in the reverse-domain convention with the `--identifier-prefix` option, e.g. `brew cask pkg --identifier-prefix io.cyberduck cyberduck`.

 You can set the path to custom **preinstall** and **postinstall** scripts with the `--scripts` option which passed through to the `pkgbuild` command.
 For more information refer to `man pkgbuild` which explains: